CarMoreno/carmoreno/README.md

 Software Engineer 🎓, I like to solve problems using code.

-Working for EMBL-EBI as a Scientific Data Engineer 🐍.
+Working for EMBL-EBI as a Scientific Data Software Engineer 🐍.

 Living in Cali, Colombia :colombia: